sfu-ireceptor/turnkey-service-php/README.md

 Docker containers are used to make the installation and future updates clean and simple.
 For more information, see [How it works](doc/how_it_works.md).

 ## Installation
-Get the code and launch the installation, which will take from 10 to 30 min (depending on the speed of the downloads).
+Get the code and launch the installation.
+It will take 10-30 min, depending on the download speed.
 ```
 git clone https://github.com/sfu-ireceptor/turnkey-service-php.git
 cd turnkey-service-php